• Skip to primary navigation

 Health information: Polio, Typhoid: Vaccination recommended

-Other Health Risks: Bilharzia, River Blindness, Hepatitis, Meningitis and rabies are present.
+Other Health Risks: Bilharzia, Cholera, Hepatitis, Rabies, Meningitis are present.
+Anti Tetanus injection is also recommended.

 Food & drink: Water is untreated and not safe to drink.
 Avoid dairy products as they are not pasteurised.
 Fruit and vegetables should be peeled before consumption.

-Currency: Guinea Franc (FG) = 100 centimes.
-NOTE: Import and export of local currency is prohibited.
-Foreign currency must be declared on arrival.
+US currency is the most convenient.
+NOTE: Import and export of local currency is limited to Br100.
+Foreign currency is unlimited but must be declared on arrival.

 ATM availability: Unavailable.